Diversity: A program of excellence

 Announcing the 2018-19 School of Medicine Faculty Development Series

 - Sept.
 5 “Making Your Work Count Twice”

 - Jan.
 9 “Tips On Having Difficult Conversations”

 - March 13 “Focusing On Well-being, Thriving Not Just Surviving”

 - Follow your passion: We offer six medical degree programs and 19 specialty areas.

 - Pick your speed: Apply to our six-year, combined BA/MD or the traditional four-year MD.
-(We also offer two-year master programs in anesthesia, bioinformatics, health professions education and physician assistant; and an interdisciplinary PhD.)
+(We also offer master programs in anesthesia, bioinformatics, health professions education and physician assistant; and an interdisciplinary PhD.)